 Want to know all about the Chaotic Evil alignment?
 You’re in the right place!
 This article explains the Chaotic Evil character alignment, how to play it, and lists character examples.

-You’ll discover Chaotic Evil traits, character background ideas, how Chaotic Evil compares to the other alignments, what their favourite quotes might be and insults they might give out!
+You’ll discover Chaotic Evil traits, character background ideas, how Chaotic Evil compares to the other alignments, what their favourite quotes might be and more!
+Get to know the Chaotic Evil alignment!

 Chaotic Evil definition